plenczow/hedgehog/README.md

 2) Provider portal feedback;

 The tool additionally allows for the input of "ś" character in Zendesk without trigerring autosend action.
+IMPORTANT: Encoding of the source file before compilation needs to be set to UTF-8 for the "ś" workaround to work.